aethernet/gomapper/readme.md

 - [ ] add automatic OSC -> ISF controls
 - [ ] optional antialiasing (average 4 next pixels)

-### State & Debug
+### Debug
 - mapping position has to be multiplied by 10 to work (why ?!)
-- ReadPixels is reading from the currently on screen shader, it should always read the mapping shader
+- when doing multi-universe, colors are shifting (probably an offset by 1 byte issue)

 ### Controls
 - [Space] - toggle view between Rendering and Mapping Shader